khoawack/Pokemon-Trivia/README.md

 # Pokemon-Trivia
-Pokemon Trivia that I made in high school C++ class
+Pokemon Trivia that I made in high school C++ class, Uses loops, external files, conditionals

 made on repl.it so may not work with windows